 The third panelist, Dr. Dorothy Chae, is an acupuncturist in Bergen County.
 “Acupuncture has been used for thousands of years in Eastern medicine,” Dr. Lewin said.
 “It is used in weight reduction, smoking cessation, infertility, to help prevent neuropathy, prevent nausea, and reduce pain.”

-Finally, Debbie Besson, a nutritionist at Holy Name Hospital whose work is dedicated to the Cancer Center, will talk about how good nutrition can prevent cancer.
+Finally, Debbie Bessen, a nutritionist at Holy Name Hospital whose work is dedicated to the Cancer Center, will talk about how good nutrition can prevent cancer.

 Other local organizations, including Sharsheret, the Teaneck-based group that provides support to patients and families facing breast and ovarian cancer, also will be at the panel discussion.